vilkoos/process_mining/process_analysis.md

 ![figure Figure 4c - a fuzzy process model on filtered data](./fig/fig04c_fuzzy_mining_process_on_valid_ends_subset.jpg)

 This model is largely correct (i.e. in conformance with that which we know) and plausible.
-- The two most common trace patterns from figure 3c are clearly visible.
+- The two most common trace patterns (86% of behaviour) from figure 3c are clearly visible.
 - the Prefecture appeal procedure has been found.
 - there is a payment loop (and a transition to "send for credit collection").